joaoPHD/trix/README.md

 # trix
 assistente
+:pt br
 assitencia para PCs antigos, como limpeza profunda, ativação de windows e Office, mudança e melhora na performance, chat e pesando menos de 2 Mb. futuramente mais opções serão adicionadas

+en us
+assistance for old PCs, such as deep cleaning, activating Windows and Office, changing and improving performance and chat. the system weighs less than 2 mb more options will be added in the future sorry for the bad translation, the text was translated by Google translator